EXP-code/EXP-docs/topics/usermodules.rst

 .. index: user modules; extending EXP; ExternalForce

-Users may write modules that are found and loaded at runtime.
-One may derive classes from `ExternalForce` that may be built as dynamic modules that may be loaded and instantiatied as needed.
+Users may write modules that are found and loaded at run time.
+One may derive classes from `ExternalForce` that may be built as dynamic modules that may be loaded and instantiated as needed.
 Modules are built in the `src/user` directory.
 This is accomplished using dynamically loaded (DL) libraries that register themselves on a list of `ExternalForce` instances that may be